 Microsoft OneNote: Class Lecture notes are available on OneNote.
-Labs are completed in OneNote.

 Achieve: Online homework and extra-credit are completed in Achieve.

 Variate: The three exams and final exam are completed in Variate.
 Students will be required to use Respondus LockDown browser when taking all exams.